unm-campus-histories/spaces/docs/essays/communication-journalism.md

 {% include figure.html class="img-left" width="49%" caption="Front of the C & J Building today looking toward the main entrance from Redondo Drive." src="images/cj-today.jpg" %}

+## Bibliography

+- University of New Mexico.
+College of Arts and Sciences, English Department History, 1989, Accession 139, Box 1.
+Center for Southwest Research, University Libraries, University of New Mexico.

+- University of New Mexico.
+College of Arts and Sciences, Communication Department History, 1989, Accession 139, Box 1.
+Center for Southwest Research, University Libraries, University of New Mexico.

+- Davis, William E. _Miracle on the Mesa: A History of the University of New Mexico, 1889-2003_.
+Albuquerque, NM: University of New Mexico Press, 2006.

+- Hooker, Van Dorn, Melissa Howard, and V. B Price. _Only in New Mexico: An Architectural History of the University of New Mexico: The First Century, 1889-1989_.
+Albuquerque, NM: University of New Mexico Press, 2000.

+- University of New Mexico.
+Department of Facility Planning Records, 1889-, Collection UNMA 028, Box 55.
+Center for Southwest Research, University Libraries, University of New Mexico.